 Syrians fleeing violence in their own country often abandon all they own.
 They are in desperate need of the necessities of life, such as food, clothes, healthcare, shelter, and housekeeping and hygiene products, among other things.
 As well as regular access to clean water and sanitation facilities, refugees need a safe and secure environment.
 Children need a safe environment as well as the opportunity to play and attend school.
 When adults are forced to relocate for an extended period, they need job opportunities.
 If you are limited by financial or skill-related constraints, you may assist Syrian refugees by praying for them and being more knowledgeable about the Syrian refugee situation in general.

-If you are finding ways on how to help Syrian Refugees, you can work with us at the Union of Medical Care and Relief Organizations-USA (UOSSM USA).
-Either you want to sponsor a refugee family or be part of the Syrian relief fund, we make sure to help you go the extra mile.
+If you are finding ways on how to help Syrian Refugees, you can support us at the Union of Medical Care and Relief Organizations-USA (UOSSM USA).
 Check our website or contact us to get involved.